yamin-shihab/study-notes/grade-7/science.md

 ## Plants for Food and Fiber

 + Plants are important since they provide all the energy for the ecosystem.
-They get energy directly from sunlight.
-They need water, nutrients, space, warmth, and air to grow.
+They get energy directly from sunlight, and They need water, nutrients, space, warmth, and air to grow.
-    + They can be used for fiber. (clothing, paper, shelter)
+    + Fiber can also be derived from them. (clothing, paper, shelter)
     + They can also be used for medicine. (herbal remedies, tea, codeine, aloe vera, quinine, eucalyptus oils, aspirin, morphine)
     + Fuel can involve using plants. (wood/coal, sugar ethanol, wood methanol, biofuel)
     + Plants are good for the environment. (they produce oxygen, are part of the food web, provide shelter for animals, prevent soil erosion)